Neox63/Neox63/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Neox63)](https://github.com/anuraghazra/github-readme-stats)

-*NOTE: Top languages does not indicate my skill level, it's a Github metric of which languages i used the most on Github*
+*NOTE: Top languages does not indicate my skill level, it's a metric of which languages i used the most on Github*